karandeepkalra/Recipe_book/README.md

 2. Navigate to cd Recipe_book and open index.html

 ## **Usage**
+### Signup/Login:
+-**Creating an Account:**
+ - Click on the "Sign Up" button, fill in the required fields (username, email, password), and submit to create a new account.
+  **Logging In:**
+ - Enter your credentials in the login form and click "Login" to access your personalized recipe management features.

 ### Searching for Recipes:
 - Enter a dish name in the search box and click the search button.